-Any "substantially" improved or damaged home must be brought up to the NFIP and City's Flood Ordinance requirements.
+Any "substantially" improved or damaged home must be brought up to meet the NFIP and City's Flood Ordinance requirements.
 "Substantial" refers to the "50% rule."
-This rule states that if the cost of the repairs or renovations equals or exceeds 50% of the market value of the structure before the improvement or repair is started, the lowest finished floor elevation must be raised or elevated to at least 2 feet above the BFE.
+This rule states that if the cost of the repairs or renovations equals or exceeds 50% of the market value of the structure before the improvement or repair is started, the lowest finished floor elevation must be raised or elevated to at least 2 feet above the Base Flood Elevation (BFE).
 Also, please note that additional City floodplain requirements may apply.